9280 S. Kyrene Rd.

 What do you say about the off-registry birdfeeder your coworker decided to give you?
 And what about the people who didn’t bring a gift at all?

 Don’t worry; we’ve seen it all, and we know exactly how to respond graciously.
 Below we’ll lay out everything you need to write the perfect wedding thank you card.
-We will go over a generic wedding thank you card template, get into specific thank you card wording, and break things down into more specific card wording templates.
+Let’s start with how to make your life easier: spreadsheets.

 When you sent out your wedding invitations, hopefully, you used a spreadsheet.
 Most couples do, because a spreadsheet is the easiest way to keep track of the guest, their address, their RSVP, and food choices.